 Devout Catholics know that the Gospels, like the rest of the Catholic Canon of Sacred Scripture, are theopneustos, God-breathed, inspired by God, and therefore inerrant Dei Verbum § 11.
 But, today, many scientists are no longer neutral toward the spiritual realms of heaven and hell, but actively reject them.

 This active rejection is more an act of faith than anything Christians propose.
 Many scientists call the big bang a “singularity,” but recoil from describing Rabbi Yeshua’s resurrection in the same terms.
 They reject the existence of heaven and hell, but have for some decades proposed the existence of multiple universes without the slightest evidence that they actually exist.
-Recently, some scientists, aware of this inconsistency, have begun to propose evidence of collisions between our universe and others.
+Recently, some scientists, aware of this inconsistency, have tried to bolster the multiverse theory by proposing evidence of collisions between our universe and others.
 There would seem to be little difference between these phenomena and others such as quantum mechanics long considered inherent in the design of our own universe.
 Perhaps some of these scientists believe that, by labeling newly discovered phenomena evidence of other universes, they can escape the comparison with heaven and hell.
 The problem is that the evidence of miracles required for canonization of saints is actually far better known and documented than anything the scientists have proposed.

 Historical-critical scripture scholars work in a discipline formed by faith, “The assurance of things hoped for, the conviction of things not seen” Heb 11:1.
 Yet many of them, eager for respect within the academic community, also arrive at conclusions that deny Christian faith.
 Their constant arguments for late Gospel dates are not abstruse speculations of ivory-tower scholars but vital fronts in the spiritual war.
 If we accept late dates for the Gospels, it is much easier to persuade the innocent that they are imaginative fables.